Hiring Developers for a Startup: Actionable Tips

 2. Finding Individual Freelancers

-You might cut costs by doing so compared to in-house employment.
+You can opt for freelance startup developers.
+You might cut costs by getting a software developer for startup team expansion this way compared to in-house employment.
 But things can also get tricky due to the freelancers' part-time availability and the fact that they may be scattered in different parts of the world.
-We mean such obstacles as organizing the work processes and actually signing multiple people who won’t abandon you halfway through, thus creating roadblocks in development or causing code maintainability issues.
+We mean such obstacles as organizing the work processes and actually signing multiple people who won't abandon you halfway through, thus creating roadblocks in development or causing code maintainability issues.

 Hence, since accountability and sustainability should be prioritized, this option is not the best one for startups.